Stalag 17: Location

 The prison camp set was built on the John Show Ranch in Woodland Hills, on the southwestern edge of the San Fernando Valley.
 The shoot began in February 1952, during the rainy season in California, providing plenty of mud for the camp compound.
 It is now the location of a meetinghouse of the Church of Jesus Christ of Latter-day Saints.

 Filming and release

-The film was shot in chronological order, an unusual practice because that method is usually much more expensive and time-consuming.
-In a featurette released later, members of the cast said that they themselves did not know the identity of the informant until the last three days of shooting.
+The film was shot in chronological order, an unusual practice which is usually much more expensive and time-consuming.
+In a featurette released later, cast members said they did not know the informant's identity until the last three days of shooting.

 Peter Graves recalled that the film was held back from release for over a year because Paramount Pictures did not believe that anyone would be interested in seeing a film about prisoners of war.
 The 1953 release of American POWs from the Korean War led Paramount to release it on an exploitation angle.